 Clone Zone Ltd has averted a financial crisis and has now been purchased by novelty manufacturer Libertybelle U.K. Ltd.

 It will continue operations from four of its 10 brick-and-mortar outlets in Birmingham, London and Manchester.

-The Clonezone sale includes the Clone Zone brand, stock and Internet retail business, according to a published report.
+Clonezone sale includes the Clone Zone brand, stock and Internet retail business, according to a published report.
 The remaining retail locations will be sold.
-Five stores have already been sold to Nice 'n' Naughty and will operate
+Five stores have already been sold to Nice 'n' Naughty and will operate under Nice 'n'

-help raise funds for local charities and organisations such as the LGF and George House Trust.
-Nice ‘n’ Naughty has also sponsored numerous events in the community, helping to raise funds and awareness, which is something we are
+raise funds for local charities and organisations such as the LGF and George House Trust.
+Nice ‘n’ Naughty has also sponsored numerous events in the community, helping to raise funds and awareness, which is something we are passionate about

 Simon Prescott, Director of Nice ‘n’ Naughty, continued, We have every intention to pick up where Clonezone left off, and will support the local communities 110% in the 5 cities and towns.

-Nice ‘n’ Naughty has achieved Investors In People status and won many awards for excellence including ETO Best Adult retailer for 4 consecutive years and Best Retail Chain in Europe 2008 at the eLine Adult Awards.
-Nice ‘n’
+Naughty has achieved Investors In People status and won many awards for excellence including ETO Best Adult retailer for 4 consecutive years and Best Retail Chain in Europe 2008 at the eLine Adult Awards.
+Nice ‘n’ Naughty’s stores cater

 An application for a sex shop licence for a shop on The Walk in Rochdale Town Centre has been turned down by Councillors on the Regulatory Committee.